razorzibra-dot/trialram/PROJ_DOCS/04_IMPLEMENTATION_GUIDES/Services/RBAC_MASTER_GUIDE.md

 UNION ALL
 SELECT id, 'customers.read', 'customers', 'read', 'View customers' FROM tenants UNION ALL
-SELECT id, 'customers.update', 'customers', 'update', 'Edit customers' FROM tenants UNION ALL
+SELECT id, 'crm:customer:record:update', 'customers', 'update', 'Edit customers' FROM tenants UNION ALL
-SELECT id, 'customers.delete', 'customers', 'delete', 'Delete customers' FROM tenants -- ... more permissions for each resource
+SELECT id, 'crm:customer:record:delete', 'customers', 'delete', 'Delete customers' FROM tenants -- ... more permissions for each resource

 -- Assign permissions to Admin role